-The Bear Neck Creek watershed has 77 existing BMPs and the Cadle Creek watershed has 54 existing BMPs (Table -12).
-These two are among the watersheds for which the County is currently updating the drainage area database for the BMPs, and as a result, drainage area data are unavailable for many of the BMPs as this report is being written.
-One restoration project in the Bear Neck Creek watershed is the Ponder Cove storm drain retrofit project in the Holly Hill Harbor community.
-To date, the County has been able to retrofit about 40 linear feet of storm drain pipe with perforated pipe to facilitate infiltration.
-The total drainage area treated is approximately 11.9 acres of which 2.6 acres are impervious.
+The Bear Neck Creek Watershed has 75 existing BMPs and the Cadle Creek Watershed has 55 existing BMPs (Table 2-12).
+These two are among the watersheds for which the County is currently updating the drainage area database for the BMPs.
+One restoration project in the Bear Neck Creek Watershed is the Ponder Cove storm drain retrofit project in the Holly Hill Harbor community.
+The County was able to retrofit about 40 linear feet of storm drain pipe with perforated pipe to facilitate infiltration.
+The total drainage area treated by this retrofit is approximately 11.9 acres, of which 2.6 acres are impervious.